This post may contain affiliate links. Please read our disclosure policy.

 - Red enchilada chile sauce – You can definitely use a homemade enchilada sauce recipe, in fact I recommend it if you have the time.
 But the canned sauces available are just so good that I often take the shortcut!
 My favorites are Old El Paso and Las Palmas.
 They are available in mild, medium or hot.

-- Cheddar jack cheese – freshly grated off the block is best.
+- Cheddar jack cheese – Freshly grated off the block is best.
 Pre-shredded cheese has a coating that prevents proper melting.

-How to Make Beef Enchiladas
+How To Make Beef Enchiladas

-Ground Beef Enchiladas are pretty simple to make, but do require a few extra steps.
+Enchiladas are pretty simple to make, but do require a few extra steps.

-- Heat red enchilada sauce in a skillet big enough for the corn tortillas.
+- Prepare sauce – Heat red enchilada sauce in a skillet big enough for the corn tortillas.
 Let it simmer so you can dip the tortillas in to soften them.
 Use tongs to hold the tortillas because the sauce is very hot.

 Serving Suggestions